Decorators

 @timed fn build_index() { ... }

 @memoize caches results by a string-key derived from the call's argument values; subsequent calls with equal arguments return the cached value without re-running the body.
 Recursive calls hit the same cache, so fib(10) only invokes the body 11 times.
+The body must be statically pure (the analyzer described under "Purity inference" decides), since a memoized impure body would silently skip its side effects on cache hits.
+Decorating an impure function throws PurityError at decoration time.

 @retry(n) runs the body up to n attempts, swallowing each thrown exception and retrying.
 The first attempt that returns normally becomes the call's result.
 If every attempt throws, the final exception is re-raised so the caller's surrounding try (or the top-level handler) can see it.
 The default is 3 attempts when the argument is omitted.
+The body must also be pure, for the same replay reason: a non-deterministic body would fire its side effects once per attempt.

 @trace prints the call name and arguments before the body runs and the return value after, both to stderr. @timed measures monotonic wall-clock around the call and prints the elapsed milliseconds.
 Both pass arguments through unchanged and return the body's result.
+Neither requires purity, since both delegate the call exactly once and never repeat the body or skip it.

 Wrapping decorators compose with each other in declaration order (outermost first):